jmaassen/eSalsa-Tools/README.md

 eSalsa-Tools
 ============

-Tools of the eSalsa eScience Project
+This package contains a collection of various tools developed as part of the eSalsa Project.